slytechs-repos/slytechs-repos/README.md

 Our libraries support both **libpcap** and [**Napatech SmartNIC**][jnetntapi] hardware accelerators for high speed network caputure.

 ## Getting Started
 To get started you need to select the main API you wish to use.
 We offer 2 different APIs depending on your needs.
-Which ever API you choose the **Protocol Packs** which offer protocol specific APIs such as protocol headers, packet dissection, data reassembly, tracking and analysis, need to be included in addition to that main API modules (ie. [**jNetPcap SDK**][jnetpcap-pro] or [**jNetWorks SDK**][jnetworks].)
+Which ever API you choose the **Protocol Packs** which offer protocol specific APIs such as protocol headers, packet dissection, data reassembly, tracking and analysis, need to be included in addition to that main API modules (ie. [**jNetPcap SDK**][jnetpcap-sdk] or [**jNetWorks SDK**][jnetworks].)

 Both of the APIs listed below use the same **Protocol Packs** and at least one of the main APIs needs to be chosen.
 The **Protocol Packs** do not function on their own.
 To get protocol level support the [**protocol-pack-sdk**][protocols] module is required at minimum.